Toolbox for reconstructing quantum theory from rules on information acquisition: Discussion and outlook

-In this article we make such ideas more rigorous within the limits of qubit (and rebit) quantum theory as the exemplary physical scenario.
-We have laid down, without ontological statements, the mathematical and conceptual foundations for a landscape of information inference theories describing an observer's acquisition of information about a system.
-Within this landscape four information inference principles for qubit (and rebit) quantum theory have been given.
-The principle of limited information and the complementarity principle imply an independence and compatibility structure of the binary questions which, in fact, mimicks that of projective measurements onto the $+1$ eigenspaces of Pauli operators in quantum theory.
-In particular, these principles entail in a constructive and simple way \begin{enumerate} \item a novel argument for the dimensionality of the Bloch ball, \item a new method for determining the correct number of independent questions/measurements necessary to describe a system of $N$ qubits (or rebits), \item a natural explanation for entanglement and monogamy of entanglement, \item the explicit correlation structure of two qubits and rebits, and \item more generally the entanglement structure for arbitrarily many qubits and rebits. \end{enumerate} From the perspective of this approach the relational character of the qubits' properties is a consequence of a universal limit on the amount of information accessible to $O$ and the mere existence of complementary information such that $O$ can {\it not} know the answers to all his questions simultaneously.
-It is $O$ who determines which questions he will ask and thereby what kind of system property the interrogation will reveal and thus, ultimately, which kind of information he will acquire (although clearly he does not determine what the outcome to his question is).
-But relative to $O$ the system of qubits does not have properties other than those accessible to him.
+Based on the premise to only speak about information which an observer (or more generally system) has access to by interaction with other systems, we have developed a novel framework for characterizing and (re-)constructing the quantum theory of qubit systems.
+We have laid down, without ontological statements, the mathematical and conceptual foundations for a landscape of theories describing how an observer acquires information about physical systems through interrogation with yes-no-questions.

+Within this landscape four elementary rules have been given which constrain the observer's acquisition of information for qubit (and rebit) systems.
+The rule of limited information and the complementarity rule imply an independence and compatibility structure of the binary questions which, in fact, reproduces that of projective measurements onto the $+1$ eigenspaces of Pauli operators in quantum theory.
+In particular, these rules entail in a constructive and simple way \begin{enumerate} \item a novel argument for the dimensionality of the Bloch ball, \item a new method for determining the correct number of independent questions/measurements necessary to describe a system of $N$ qubits (or rebits), \item a natural explanation for entanglement, monogamy of entanglement and quantum non-locality, \item the explicit correlation structure of two qubits and rebits, and \item more generally the correlation structure for arbitrarily many qubits and rebits. \end{enumerate}